MST-2/simplehelper/README.md

 You can.
 I won't help you with it though.

-> Can I requent feature X?
+> Can I request feature X?

 Sure, as long as the name of the bot ("SimpleHelper"), meaning simple is present in your suggestion.
 No complicated logging features etc.